cuu/arch-linux-arm-clockworkpi/README.md

 # Introduction

-This document will walk you through installing [Arch Linux ARM](https://archlinuxarm.org/) on the DevTerm A06.
+This document will walk you through installing [Arch Linux ARM](https://archlinuxarm.org/) on the uConsole A06.

 We will create a root file system based on the **rock64** architecture (rk3328).
 This will include patching our bootloader and kernel with the patches provided by ClockworkPi.
-Technically, the DevTerm A06's architecture is based on the rk3399.
+Technically, the uConsole A06's architecture is based on the rk3399.

 ## Caution